-With eye on 2020, Senate Dems unveil voting, ethics overhaul
+With eye on ’20, Senate Dems unveil voting, ethics overhaul

-WASHINGTON (AP) — Senate Democrats have unveiled legislation making it easier to vote and curbing the influence of big money in politics.
+WASHINGTON (AP) — Senate Democrats unveiled legislation Wednesday aimed at making it easier for people to vote and curbing the influence of big money in politics, a measure destined to go nowhere in the Republican-run Senate but likely to be used by Democrats to make populist appeals in next year’s election campaigns.

-The bill is destined to go nowhere in the Republican-run Senate.
-But Democrats see it as a way to make populist appeals to voters in next year’s presidential and congressional elections.
+The measure by chief sponsor Sen. Tom Udall, D-N.M., is co-sponsored by every Senate Democrat and is filled with provisions supporters say will make government more responsive to voters.

-Chief sponsor Sen. Tom Udall of New Mexico says every Senate Democrat is sponsoring the measure.
-He says the bill will be a “defining moment” when Democratic candidates talk about their effort and Republicans defend “the status quo.”
+Those include automatic voter registration, expanded mail-in voting and independent commissions to draw congressional districts.
+Political groups would be required to disclose donors, lawmakers would be banned from for-profit corporate boards, small campaign contributions would be matched by federal dollars and presidential candidates would be required to release their tax returns — a response to President Donald Trump, who flouted decades of precedent and has refused to disclose his.

 The Democratic-run House approved similar legislation earlier this month.
 Senate Majority Leader Mitch McConnell of Kentucky has criticized that bill, saying it would rewrite election rules to benefit Democrats.
 McConnell is not expected to let the Senate measure advance in his chamber.